 The 2 values we need for a successful forecast are:

 - Lead time

 Optionally, you can also provide us with your safety stock levels.
 You will see an example forecast below.

-On the Forecast Detail tab, we will show the recommended order quantity for your variants based on your historical sales data.
+We will show the recommended order quantity for your variants based on your historical sales data on the Forecast Detail tab.
 We forecast every variant at each of your locations.